 He works daily in French and English and has grounding in Chinese.

-Pierre-Guillaume has lived and studied in China while completing his LLM in Chinese Law at the Renmin University in Beijing.
+Pierre-Guillaume has lived and studied in China as an exhange student at the LL.M in Chinese Law at Renmin University in Beijing.

-Pierre-Guillaume has cosigned an article in the april 2017 edition of the International Family Law Journal dealing with the new French divorce law as of 2017.
+Pierre-Guillaume cosigned an article in the April 2017 edition of the International Family Law Journal dealing with the new French divorce law as of 2017.

 He has worked as an intern for several family law firms in Paris as well as an intellectual property law firm.